SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view: The martingale problem for

-for every $g \in E^g, f\in E^f, F_s\in E^{F_s}$ and $0\leq s\leq t\leq T$ and $i=1,2$.
+for every $0\leq s\leq t\leq T$, $s,t \in \mathbb Q$, $g \in E^1, f \in E^2$ and $ F_s \in E^{\mathcal C_s}$ and $i=1,2$.
 Since $g$ is arbitrarily chosen in a dense set of $C_c(\R)$ then we have

-for every $f\in E^f, F_s\in E^{F_s}$ and $0\leq s\leq t\leq T$ and $i=1,2$.
-Note that \eqref{eq:E1E2} is true because the sets $ E_g, E^f $ and $ E^{F_s}$ are countable.
+for every $0\leq s\leq t\leq T$, $s,t \in \mathbb Q$, $f \in E^2$ and $ F_s \in E^{\mathcal C_s}$ and $i=1,2$.
+Note that \eqref{eq:E1E2} is true because the sets $ \mathbb Q \cap [0,T], E^2 $ and $ E^{\mathcal C_s}$ are countable.
 By Fact 1 this means that the couple $(X,\mathbb P^{x}_i)$ is a solution to the MP with distributional drift $b$ and initial condition $\delta_x$, for $i=1,2$ for $\mu$-almost all $x$.
 By Proposition \ref{pr:mart} we have uniqueness of the MP with deterministic initial condition $\delta_x$ hence for $\mu$-almost all $x$ we have $ \mathbb P_1^x = \mathbb P_2^x$.
 Thus recalling the disintegration $\mathbb P_i = \int \mathbb P_i^{x} \di \mu (x)$ for $i=1,2$ from Fact 2, we conclude $\mathbb P_1=\mathbb P_2 $ as wanted. \end{proof}

-We conclude the section with the proof of a technical result used in {\bf Fact 1} in the proof of Theorem \ref{thm:X0}.
+We conclude the section with the proof of a technical result used in Fact 1 in the proof of Theorem \ref{thm:X0}.

-\begin{lemma} There exists a countable family $ D$ of bounded and continuous functionals $F_n: C[0,T] \to \R$ such that any bounded and continuous functional $F: C[0,T] \to \R$ can be approximated by a sequence $(F_n)_n\subset D$ in a pointwise uniformly bounded way, that is
+\begin{lemma} There exists a countable family $ D$ of bounded and continuous functionals from $ C([0,T];\R^d) $ to $\R$ such that any bounded and continuous functional $F: C([0,T];\R^d) \to \R$ can be approximated by a sequence $(F_n)\subset D$ in a pointwise uniformly bounded way, that is